stkent/stkent.github.io/_posts/2020-02-04-listing-your-android-apps-actual-dependencies-in-2020.md

 ---

+{% include kramdown_definitions.md %}

-Gradle lets us list all the dependencies of our projects using the [`dependencies` task](https://docs.gradle.org/6.1.1/userguide/viewing_debugging_dependencies.html#sec:listing_dependencies).
+Gradle lets us list all the dependencies of our projects using the [`dependencies` task](https://docs.gradle.org/6.1.1/userguide/viewing_debugging_dependencies.html#sec:listing_dependencies){:new_tab}.
 Here's a small snippet of sample output:

 {% highlight text %}
 +--- org.jetbrains.kotlin:kotlin-android-extensions-runtime:1.3.61